Fall semester starts Aug 24 · trial students get first access to fall slots

 A focused eight-week run at jazz.

-The Jazz Piano Bootcamp goes deep on the language that runs through every keyboard tradition — voicings, comping, the blues, improvisation, and a standard you can play from memory.
-Eight 50-minute lessons, $850 for the pack, valid 1 year from purchase.
+The Jazz Piano Bootcamp goes deep on the language that runs through every keyboard tradition, voicings, comping, the blues, improvisation, and a standard you can play from memory.
+Weekly 50-minute lessons at $100 per lesson with semester enrollment.

 See the Jazz Piano Bootcamp →